We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 We noticed an immediate decline in the sound transfer through the door, and the temperature measurements on the insulated side were higher than on the uninsulated side.
 Our only complaint was that the 4-foot strips were not long enough for our 9-foot test door, which would mean we’d either have to live with bare spots or patch them with scrap cutoffs.

-Get the Reach Barrier garage door insulation kit at Amazon, The Home Depot, or Walmart.
+Get the Reach Barrier garage door insulation kit at Amazon or The Home Depot.

 US Energy Products Double Bubble Reflective Foil